-On August 6, 2019, the Authority refunded its 2013 Series C, 2013 Series D, and 2013 Series E variablerate Junior Revenue Bonds and issued 2019 Series D and 2019 Series E variable-rate bonds.
+On August 6, 2019, the Authority refunded its 2013 Series C, 2013 Series D, and 2013 Series E variable-rate Junior Revenue Bonds and issued 2019 Series D and 2019 Series E variable-rate bonds.
 The interest rates on these bonds were hedged by interest rate swaps, which were bifurcated as of the date of the refunding.
 As defined by GASB 53, debt-type instruments (swaps) with market exposure are accounted for by bifurcating the transaction between a borrowing and an embedded derivative.
 The fair values of each element of the bifurcation can be made by estimating the fair value of the instrument (swaps) less the fair value of the borrowing.
 GASB 53 requires that associated interest swaps be tested for hedge effectiveness to qualify for the application of hedge accounting.

-On April 30, 2020, the associated interest swaps were tested and qualified for hedge accounting.
+On April 30, 2021, the associated interest swaps were tested and qualified for hedge accounting.
 Accordingly, the fair value of the interest rate swaps on August 6, 2019 of negative \$80 million was recorded as an imputed borrowing and a deferred outflow of resources by the Authority.
-These amounts are being amortized on a straight-line basis over the remaining life of the swaps and were \$75.4 million at April 30, 2020.
-Apart from the imputed borrowing, the interest rate swap agreements, which continue in effect and continue as a hedge, had a negative fair value (from August 6, 2019) of \$20.1 million at April 30, 2020.
+These amounts are being amortized on a straight-line basis over the remaining life of the swaps and were \$69.2 million at April 30, 2021.
+Apart from the imputed borrowing, the interest rate swap agreements, which continue in effect and continue as a hedge, had a negative fair value (from August 6, 2019) of \$3.8 million at April 30, 2021.
 This negative fair value is recorded as a deferred outflow of resources and a liability on the Authority's statement of net position (deficit).
-The amount recorded as imputed borrowing and deferred outflow of resources as of April 30, 2019 was calculated based on the bifurcation of the swaps which occurred on October 23, 2013, and had a negative fair value of \$70.1 million.
-This amount was amortized on a straight line basis and was \$49.3 million at April 30, 2019.
-In addition, there was a negative fair value (from October 23, 2013) of \$14.1 million at April 30, 2019.
+The amount recorded as imputed borrowing and deferred outflow of resources as of April 30, 2020 had a negative fair value of \$75.4 million.
+In addition, there was a negative fair value of \$20.1 million at April 30, 2020.
 This negative fair value was recorded as a deferred outflow of resources and a liability on the Authority's statement of net position (deficit).